 If you have established credit history and the property meets standard guidelines, you could qualify for a Conforming Loan with competitive market rates.
-30-Year and 15-Year fixed rate mortgages with a limit of up to $765,600 available.
+30-Year and 15-Year fixed rate mortgages available.
+Learn More >

-Non-Conforming (or Portfolio) loans offer some flexibility if the property or your borrowing situation does not meet conforming loan guidelines, loan amounts between $756,500 to $2 million for Jumbo Loans and available for purchasing or refinancing a home.
+Non-Conforming (or Portfolio) loans offer some flexibility, if the property or your borrowing situation does not meet conforming loan guidelines.
+Available for loan amounts up to $2 million for purchasing or refinancing a home.
+Learn More >

 Fixed Rate Loan